umran/apify/README.md

 ##### Array Fields

-Array fields have a required property: `type` whose value must be set to "array".
+Array fields have a required property: `type`, whose value must be set to "array".
 Array fields specify a list of any other type of field.
 Array fields are useful for storing lists of values of the same type in a collection.
 Refer to the table below for all the properties that may be defined on a field object of `type` "array".

 | Property | Required | Type | Description |
 | --- | --- | --- | --- |